 We have commenced our implementation analysis, including identification of revenue streams and reviews of customer contracts under ASU 2014-09's framework.
 Our analysis includes reviewing current accounting policies and practices to identify potential differences that would result from applying the requirements under this new standard.
-The Company has reviewed certain contracts with its customers that the Company believes is representative of its revenue streams and continues to review additional contracts across its global business units during 2017.
+The Company has reviewed certain contracts with its customers that the Company believes are representative of its revenue streams and continues to review additional contracts across its global business units.
 ASU 2014-09 requires increased disclosure which in turn is expected to require certain new processes.
-The determination of the impact of adoption of ASU 2014-09 on our financial condition, results of operations, cash flows and disclosures, is ongoing, and, as such, we are not able to reasonably estimate the effect that the adoption of the new standard will have on our financial statements and have not yet concluded on a transition method.
+The determination of the impact of adoption of ASU 2014-09 on our financial condition, results of operations, cash flows and disclosures, is ongoing, and, as such, we have not yet concluded on a transition method and are not able to reasonably estimate the effect that the adoption of the new standard will have on our financial statements.
+Based on our preliminary assessment of this ASU, however, the majority of the amounts that were historically classified as provision for bad debts, primarily related to patient responsibility, will be considered an implicit price concession in determining net revenues.
+Accordingly, we will report uncollectible balances associated with individual patients as a reduction of the transaction price and therefore as a reduction in net revenues when historically these amounts were classified as provision for bad debts within Selling, general and administrative expenses.